Skip to main content

 • Roof age: Comparing damage patterns to expected wear

-• Storm history: Checking if reported storms actually occurred
+• Storm history: Confirming reported storms actually occurred at the property

 HT